 Tina James, Founder of OAI, has always had a heart and desire to work in the mission field, but did not have an opportunity to do so until 2012.
 Through an active church life with the Church at Creeks End, she was given the opportunity to join the mission trips that worked with underprivileged children of San Antonio and foster care children in Waxahachie.

-Since 2014, she has made five trips to work with the orphans at Coreluv in Haiti.
-She is so thankful that Coreluv stepped up and is now a voice for these beautiful children of God that were orphaned at such a young age.
-Her heart broke a little more with each trip that she took.
+Since 2014, she has made five trips to work with the children at Coreluv in Haiti.
+She is so thankful that Coreluv stepped up and is now a voice for these beautiful children of God that were abandoned at such a young age.
+Her heart broke for children that come from hard places, a little more, with each trip.

 In April of 2016, Tina became friends with a homeless man that had been in foster care and aged out of the system.
-This young man had been homeless most of the 18 years since he had aged out.
-God kept putting it in her heart that she needed to do something about the upcoming young adults that age out of the foster care system in her area.
+This man had been homeless most of the 18 years since he had aged out of the system.
+God kept putting it in her heart that she needed to do something about the persistent amount of young adults that age out of the foster care system in her area.